Darius-D/Insectic/prototype/ReadMe.md

 ![](/img/ViewAllTickets.JPG)
 ***
 ##  <p align="center"> Prototype AddressBook view
-  <p> This view will populate a contact card for each user in the repository with an individual profile picture, mailto: Email link and role.
-In the case of having more than six users, the address book will overflow into a scroll on the container allowing for additional cards without disfiguring the layout.
+  <p> This view  populates a contact card for each user in the repository with an individual profile picture, mailto: Email link, role, and phone number that will appear upon hovering over the phone icon.
+This will be done with Css.
+In the case of having more than six users, the address book overflows into a scroll on the container allowing for additional cards without disfiguring the layout.
 The colors currently used were for testing purposes and will be changed shortly. </p>
 ***
 <img src="/img/NewAddressBookViewPage.png">